How to write the perfect brief

 11 – Mandatories

 There will always be some things that must be avoided or included in the work.
 This is such a crucial, directional section.
-Give direction, failing to mention some client preference here can be critical.
-It can be as crucial as you have to include X, Y, Z or they don’t like the use of capital letters.
+Give direction, failing to mention some preference here can be critical.
+It can be as crucial as you have to include X, Y, Z or we don’t like the use of capital letters.

 12 – Possible Routes/Ideas

 Nothing is final until the work is produced and nothing should be sacrosanct.
 So let your creative team challenge it if it needs challenging.
-The flip side is that creatives should trust their planners to be good at their part of the job.

 We are huge believers in the value of a brief and delivering against it is always our goal.
 Our proposition of Beautifully Effective overarches everything we do – and this helps us to achieve success.